asayers/jetrelay/DESIGN.md

 the header bytes in the websocket frames are the same too.
 Once the initial handshake is complete, the bytes one client sees coming down the pipe are identical to what any other client sees.

+> identical
+My main question when reading this is how this works with encryption.
+Does the protocol not support it?
+Maybe worth adding that.

 This is called "multicast".
 On local networks, you can use UDP multicast[^multicast group] and have the kernel/network hardware take care of